filamentphp/filament/packages/forms/docs/02-getting-started.md

 }
 ```

-Forms within the App Framework and other packages usually have 2 columns by default.
+Forms within the app framework and other packages usually have 2 columns by default.
 For custom forms, you can use the `columns()` method to achieve the same effect:

 ```php
 $form